Enderfuzzi/LUH-Roguelike/README.md

 git commit -m "sample text" # commits with a message git merge <name> # merges local braches into master
 ```
+## General Information
+Test Project is used for experimental test of functions and seeing how features works. it is used due to a bad prject structure in folders.
 ## General Idea
 - Hack and Slay game in a arena
 ## Goals of the Game